LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 .. _tableau-part2-setup-studio:

 Download `library data set <https://www.kaggle.com/imls/public-libraries?select=libraries.csv%C2%A0>`__.
-There are 2 csv files.
-To download all csv files at once, click on the "Download" bubble next to the "New Notebook" bubble.
+There are 2 CSV files.
+To download all CSV files at once, click on the "Download" bubble next to the "New Notebook" bubble.
 An orange arrow is pointing to the "Download" bubble in the image below.

 .. figure:: figures/download-multi-files.png
    :alt: An orange arrow points to the "Download" bubble, highlighting the Download option of kaggle.

 #.
-Open the csv file in Tableau Public.
+Open the CSV file in Tableau Public.

    #.
 It is a larger file than we have previously used and may take a few minutes to open.
    #. `Use your downtime wisely <https://xkcd.com/303/>`__.

 #.
-When you open this data set, you will want to create a relationship between the *libraries.csv* file and the *states.csv* file using branch libraries.
+When you open this data set, you will want to create a relationship between the ``libraries.csv`` file and the ``states.csv`` file using branch libraries.
 #. :ref:`Part A<tableau-part2-partA>` invites you to briefly explore the data set.
 You will explore all the regions of the US.
 #.
 In :ref:`Part B <tableau-part2-partB>`, using your assigned region, you will be asked to answer questions using the collection type of your choice: a set or group.
 #.
 In :ref:`Part C <tableau-part2-partC>`,  you will select 2 (or more) of your favorite charts and create a dashboard that highlights results from your selected region.